sjjsy/ofcws/README.md

 ofcws
 =====

-A very simple PHP website for Otaniemi Fight Club.
+A very simple PHP website to serve Otaniemi Fight Club.

-Designed to be provide basic sem-static information and direct visitors to more up to date sources.
+Designed to be provide a platform for providing basic static information and direct visitors to more up to date sources.

+Created 2013-02-08 by smarisa.